codeDeviator/React.js/React.md

 ```
 ## React Router
-React Router is yet another important library for routing in react and enables navigation from one page to another or from one component to another .
-React Router changes the browser URL and shows the page which is specified in givenn URL .
+React Router is a crucial tool for routing in React that facilitates navigating between components or between pages.
+React Router modifies the browser's URL and displays the page indicated by the supplied URL.
-Main advantage of using React router is that React Router helps in creating single-page applications with navigation and multiple views without the need for refreshing the page.This enables faster user experiences because the browser doesn't need to request an entirely new document or re-evaluate CSS and JavaScript assets for the next page.
-It also enables more dynamic user experiences with things like animation.
+React Router's primary benefit is its ability to assist in the creation of single-page apps with navigation and numerous views that don't require page refreshes.Because the browser doesn't have to request a brand-new document or reassess its CSS and JavaScript assets for each page, users can get speedier experiences.
+Additionally, it makes user experiences—like animation—more dynamic.

 ### Note
 There were many changes made when react router was shifted from react-router v5 to v6 .
+For example:
+Simplified Route Definition
+V5: In React Router v5, routes were nested using Route components with explicit render or component props.
+Nesting could become complex and cumbersome.
+V6: React Router v6 uses a simpler and more declarative element prop, which replaces the component and render props.
+Additionally, routes are nested directly inside the Routes component, making the structure more intuitive.
 This documentation contains information for react router v6

 ### How to install React Router